fengchen025/PhenoAssistant/README.md

 ---

 Note: All case studies, evaluations, and demo results were generated using GPT-4o (version: 2024-08-06) via Azure OpenAI.
-Using a different model or provider may lead to slightly different results.
+Using a different model or provider may lead to different results.
-Note that all case studies, evaluation, and demo were runn using gpt-4o (2024-08-06 version) from Azure OpenAI, other models and deployments may generate slighltly different results.